pnguyen44/quiz-project/README.md

 # QuizMe

-A video quiz with three questions to test your memory of the videos content.
+A video quiz with three questions to test your memory of the video's content.

 ## User Stories